Highly rated local moving companies for Austin to Chicago moves

 - Chicago is considered to be less safe than Austin with a score of 33.87 vs Austin’s 59.87.

-- Air quality in Chicago is good, and in Austin it's good.
+- Air quality in Chicago is Good, and in Austin it’s Good.

 - State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
-To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies youโre considering have one and that itโs current.
-Before booking, ensure the moving company is officially licensed to handle your move.
+To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies you’re considering have one and that it’s current.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: To confirm a moving company's license in Illinois, visit the state's public utilities commission
+- State regulator: To confirm a moving company’s license in Illinois, visit the state’s public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
-For more extensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.
+For more extensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Where to live in Chicago

-With your sights set on "Chi-Town", these are some of the most popular neighborhoods to consider in Chicago.
+With your sights set on Chi-Town, these are some of the most popular neighborhoods to consider in Chicago.

 Best neighborhoods for singles